 First things first, you will need a plastic bag – but not just any bag.
 For the best results, choose a bag that has a zipper lock.
 This will allow you to seal your food airtight with ease.

 You might want to opt for a see-through bag for easier storage.
 Also, don’t forget to mark your bag with the proper date after you sealed it in.

 Correspondingly, choose the right size of the bag that suits the amount of food you are vacuum sealing.
 In my experience, smaller portions freeze and unfreeze more efficiently than large ones.

-Our recommendation is to use medium sized bags that fit a meal for one person.
+Our recommendation is to use medium-sized bags that fit a meal for one person.

 The next step is filling up the bag with food, which must be done properly.
 Before putting the food in the bag, the food must be completely cooled.

 Placing warm or hot food in the bag and sealing it can lead to condensation.
-One of the side effects of condensation is creation of small water drops that can damage food when frozen.
+One of the side effects of condensation is the creation of small water drops that can damage food when frozen.

 When it comes to sharp-edged food, consider cutting it into smaller pieces.
 By cutting food in manageable pieces, your bag won’t be in any danger of unwanted ruptures.
 Ruptured bags lead to oxygen and bacterial contamination that can damage your food and your health.

 One useful hint is to seal your food horizontally.
-This way, the food will take up way less space than usually, and it’s a dream solution for storage.
+This way, the food will take up way less space than usual, and it’s a dream solution for storage.
 In addition, it will unfreeze much faster due to the even spread.

 You can check a tutorial video here: